YiqinZhang/EC601Project/Project2/Readme.md

 Finally, you will get a text file named "result.txt" containing a list of 10 cities.

-### Product Mission
+## Product Mission

 This project aims to get the most welcome cities in the US for a short trip by analyzing the tweets.
-I list cities ranked from the most significant to the least in the overall sentiment of all related text tweet content.
+I list cities ranked from the most positive to the least in the overall sentiment of all related text tweet content.